dimiz51/DETR-Factory-PyTorch/README.md

 ## Train, fine-tune or evaluate your own DETR model for object detection

 Training a DETR model for object detection is made as simple as possible with this project, using the [DETR notebook](./src/detr.ipynb) and any dataset under the [COCO format](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/md-coco-overview.html).
-As mentioned in the [Case study](#case-study-fine-tuning-and-evaluating-detr-on-a-small-dataset) you can either start a training from scratch or use whichever of the provided [pre-trained weights](#pre-trained-weights-for-detr) suits your task better.
+As mentioned previously in the [Case study](#case-study-fine-tuning-and-evaluating-detr-on-a-small-dataset), you can either start a training from scratch or use whichever of the provided [pre-trained weights](#pre-trained-weights-for-detr) suits your task better.

 ### Pre-trained weights for DETR